open-accelerators/open-banking/README.md

-This is the home of the open banking sandbox based on the following community projects kubernetes, camel, 3scale, and keycloak.
+This is the developer portal component for the open banking accelerator